 Sr. Clare Emeroum, Vicar of HVM, serves as Secretary to the Secretary General and as National Coordinator, Opus Securitatis, under the Catholic Secretariat of Nigeria, the administrative headquarters of the Catholic Bishops Conference of Nigeria in Abuja

 Sr. Clare writes a regular column for the Good Shepherd, the weekly newspaper of the Archdiocese of Abudja.
 The column is entitled Catechesis with Sr. Clare Emeruom, HVM.
-We will publish Sr. Clare’s columns here as they become available.
-The entire Good Shepherd weekly newspaper and other breaking stories from Nigeria can be viewed at http://goodshepherdnews.org/
+We will attempt to publish Sr. Clare’s columns here as they become available.

 #3.
 ECUMENICAL DIMENSION OF CATECHESIS